 What is the purpose of this research?

-This research has been initiated by the senior researcher, Associate Professor Glen Lichtwark.
-The aim of this study is to measure the effect of added torso mass and handlebar grip on the biomechanics of sprint cycling.
+This research has been initiated by senior researchers, Associate Professor Glen Lichtwark and Prof Andrew Cresswell, in collaboration with Mr Ross Wilkinson.
+The aim of this study is to measure the effect of handlebar grip on the biomechanics of sprint cycling.
 Previous research suggests that the upper body and arms can contribute significantly to maximal power output during sprint cycling.
-In this study, we are measuring whether adding mass to your torso effects the maximum torque and power you can exert on the bicycle during a sprint in both a seated and standing posture while you’re either gripping or not gripping the handlebar.
+In this study, we are measuring whether gripping the handlebars to pull upwards effects the maximum torque and power you can exert on the bicycle during a sprint in both a seated and standing posture.
 This research will provide insight into the contributions of muscular and non-muscular sources of power during sprint cycling and will help to guide the design of future bicycles and sprint-cycling training programs.

 What does participation in this research involve?